 The Royal Gorge is one of the most spectacular stretches of the Arkansas River, known not only for its sheer, steep canyon walls, but also for its big, powerful, technical rapids.
 The narrow canyon funnels the river into an adrenaline-pumping barrage of world-class whitewater.
 If you have time between paddle strokes, take a peek up to see the Royal Gorge suspension bridge spanning the canyon over 1,000 feet above the river.

 Recommended For: Experienced rafters, extremely out-going and physically fit first-timers.

-Recommended Rafting Trips on Royal Gorge – Arkansas River:
+Recommended Royal Gorge Rafting Trips on the Arkansas River:

 Join us on the most popular advanced rafting section on the Arkansas River!
 Experience the true beauty of the Royal Gorge, as stunning canyon walls surround this section of whitewater near Cañon City, Colorado – close to Colorado Springs and Denver.
 Suitable for advanced rafters and those ages 14+, raft with us between late-May and mid-August.
 Gather your family and friends for a full day of thrilling rapids!

 Adult price : $150